The 24 Best Dive Bars to Visit in America

 Photography courtesy of Harry’s Banana Farm

-Dive bars are like [insert fingerprint or snowflake cliche here]—each one is different.
+Dive bars are like [insert fingerprint or snowflake cliche here]—each is different.
 And there’s always one thing that makes your personal favorite the best place to drink in the country.
 For seven decades at Harry’s Banana Farm, it’s been the outdoor sign.
 Oh, and the giant yellow, weathered banana placed precariously above the green awning out front.
-Popular refrains reflect the times, most recently expressing general manager Lou De Stout’s frustrations around COVID-19 with slogans like, “We’ve been closed so long our men’s room smells nice again” and “So it’s ok to sell liquor if it comes with a side of fries?”
+Popular refrains reflect the times, most recently expressing general manager Lou De Stout’s frustrations around COVID-19 with slogans like, “We’ve been closed so long our men’s room smells nice again,” and “So it’s ok to sell liquor if it comes with a side of fries?”
 Shoot down Dixie Highway to Harry’s Banana Farm for a chuckle and a beer or two with a shot.

 Learn more